North Island Main Trunk

-Around 520 km (approximately 65%) of the line is electrified in three separate sections: one section at 1600 V DC between Wellington and Waikanae, and two sections at 25 kV AC: 412 km between Palmerston North and Te Rapa (Hamilton) and 50 km between Papakura and Auckland Britomart.
+Around 520 km (approximately 75%) of the line is electrified in three separate sections: one section at 1500 V DC between Wellington and Waikanae (55km, 34mi), and two sections at 25 kV AC: 412 km between Palmerston North and Te Rapa (Hamilton) and 50 km between Pukekohe and Auckland Britomart.

 The first section of what became the NIMT opened in 1873 in Auckland.
 Construction at the Wellington end began in 1885.
 The line was completed in 1908 and was fully operational by 1909.
 It is credited for having been an economic lifeline, and for having opened up the centre of the North Island to European settlement and investment.
 In the early days, a passenger journey between Wellington and Auckland could take more than 20 hours; today, it takes approximately 11 hours.

 The NIMT has been described as an "engineering miracle", with numerous engineering feats such as viaducts, tunnels and a spiral built to overcome large elevation differences with grades suitable for steam engines, the ruling gradient being 1 in 50.

 History

 Construction

-When the first sections of the NIMT were built, there was great uncertainty as to even the route in Waikato, with Cambridge, Kihikihi, Te Awamutu and Alexandra considered as possible destinations in Waikato.
+When the first sections of the NIMT were built, there was great uncertainty as to whether the initial terminus on the Waikato River would be Mercer, or Tuakau (see 1871 map of possible routes), and, within Waikato in 1872, Cambridge, Kihikihi, Te Awamutu and Alexandra were possible destinations.
 The central section was gradually extended to meet up in 1909, 23 years after the last of the northern and southern sections of NIMT had been opened.